nikcbg/TF_Book_Ch_4/README.md

 ------------------------------------------------------------------------------------------------------------------------

- #### Configuration code for MySQL database, webservers cluster and load balncer in staging environment (replica of production environment).
-The module is stored in local directory on your computer.
+ #### Configuration code for MySQL database, webservers cluster and load balncer in staging environment (replica of production environment). ```The module is stored in local directory on your computer```.

 5. [module_example/stage/data_stores/mysql](https://github.com/nikcbg/TF_Book_Ch_4/tree/master/module_example/stage/data_stores/mysql) - terraform configuration code in prod folder that creates MySQL database which talks to webservers cluster.